Deliver “Delight and Passion” to people

 "The concept was to explain the significance of this observation deck being built in Shibuya, and to create an experience that could only be had in Shibuya.
 As a project team, we came up with the idea that when people climb to high places, like Mount Misen on Miyajima in Hiroshima, they walk up steep paths and pile up stones along the way in an attempt to leave their own traces.
 The rooftop SKY STAGE has an overwhelming sense of openness, so we created a space that allowed people to experience many different stories on the way up, such as making the path to it a little dark and oppressive, or deliberately passing through cramped areas like a mountain path.
 We also visualized various data about the city of Shibuya in real time and contrasted it with the view outside the window.

-Yoshida says that he imagined a spatial experience that involves struggling to reach a higher level and created it using computational concept design.
+Yoshida says that he actually envisioned a spatial experience of striving to reach the top through hard work, and incorporated it into the design using computational concept design.

-"First, in SENSING HALL on the 14th floor, lines of light that suggest an extraordinary experience and interactive images on the ceiling that move as they follow you naturally make you think of upwards.
-When you enter the elevator, images and sounds flow across the ceiling as you ascend in time with your speed, creating a sense of transitioning into the extraordinary.
-Furthermore, the corridor leading up from the 45th floor is pitch black, with thin lines of light running along it as if guiding you upwards.
-The suppressed feelings in this dark space are suddenly released on the rooftop SKY STAGE.
-The building is 250 meters above ground, and we shot a 250-meter laser beam from the roof, allowing visitors to look up to the sky from the highest stage.
-These spatial concept design and experiences were solved using programs, including the flow of light, the insertion of images, and the placement of gallery displays.
+"First, in the SENSING HALL on the 14th floor, lines of light that evoke an extraordinary atmosphere and interactive ceiling video that follows people naturally draw attention upwards.
+When you get on the elevator, images and sounds that rise in sync with the speed play on the ceiling, giving you a sense of transitioning into something extraordinary.
+Furthermore, the corridor going up from the 45th floor is completely dark, with a thin line of light running as if guiding you upwards.
+The senses that are suppressed in this dark space are suddenly released on the rooftop SKY STAGE.
+The building is 250 meters tall, but we launched a 250-meter laser beam from the rooftop, creating a spectacle where people look up at the sky from the highest stage.
+These spatial concept design and experiences were unraveled by utilizing programming to determine how the light flows, how the video is incorporated, and how the gallery displays are arranged.
 How can we enrich the spatial experience?
-I believe this project could only be realized through computational concept design."
+I think this project could only have been realized through computational concept design."

 SHIBUYA SKY